 The L.M.
 Montgomery Library is a set of volumes, edited by Benjamin Lefebvre and published by University of Toronto Press, that collects L.M.
 Montgomery’s extensive periodical work for her worldwide readership in the twenty-first century.
 This multivolume series will affirm Montgomery’s rightful place as one of Canada’s most prolific, imaginative, and beloved literary icons.
 Each volume is supplemented by a preface, an afterword, and annotations that provide context for all readers.
-In addition to a volume of selected writings and a volume of selected poems available now, a volume of Montgomery’s selected stories is forthcoming in 2022, while additional volumes of Montgomery’s collected stories and collected poems, organized chronologically, are in progress.
+A volume of selected writings, a volume of selected poems, and a volume of selected stories are available now, while volumes of Montgomery’s collected stories and collected poems, organized chronologically, are in progress.

 - The L.M.
 Montgomery Library at L.M.
 Montgomery Online

 - The L.M.
 Montgomery Library at University of Toronto Press

 Twice upon a Time: Selected Stories, 1898–1939 (2022). xx + 332 pp.